The Pigeon Racers Of Indonesia

 To race, you must have a pair of birds.
 Pigeons, it turns out, mate for life.
 The male bird is the racer, and returning to the female provides his motivation.

-The males are piled into a cage and ferried by motorbike to a release spot about two miles away.
+The males are piled into a cage and ferried by motorbike to a release spot about 2 miles away.

 Loading...